LowellInstruments/ddt/README.md

 Some additional useful things to do for better DDH behavior:

 - Disable the screensaver.
 - Remove the Bluetooth and software update icons from the panel.
+- Remove any unwanted wi-fi credentials left.
+- Update DWS credentials if they were cloned.